Katerina-Pap/MA-cont-shiny-app/overview.md

 For details regarding on model formulations and statistical calculations look at `Technical details`.

-### Page Structure & Typical Workflow

-Each section is separated by tabs, for example, this one is a sub-tab of the `Home` tab.

-A typical workflow starts by uploading a CSV file of the data in long format.
-Some values may be partially available from published sources, we provide simple back-calculations and sensible imputations by actiobuttons under `Data upload & pre-processing`.
-Once the final dataset is created, standard AD and pseudo IPD methods to synthesize the data are performed.

 For more information on how to use the tool please follow the instructive video or get in contact with the developer of the tool.
 The app is powered by [Shiny](shiny.rstudio.com) using the statistical software [R](http://cran.r-project.org/).